 PLANT USES: Grow mainly for fruit production in the summer months.
 The foliage has benefits as a health herb usually by making a tea.
-Good cover for wild life.
+Good cover for wild life. pH REQUIREMENTS: 5.0 - 7.5.

 SOIL TYPE: Sandy, sandy loam, clay loam.
 Clay soils not recommended.
 LIGHT REQUIREMENTS: Full sun is best for plant and fruit development.
 PLANT SPACING: In row spacing of 18" to 24" apart.
 Aisle spacing can be as close as 4 feet but no further than 10 feet.
 When planning the aisle spacing keep in mind there will be 24" lost in the aisle because of outward plant growth.
 (Example: 4 feet aisle spacing will result in a 2 foot walk aisle space at plant maturity.)